 Planting at Optimal Seed Depth

 Optimal seeding depth is from 1.75 to 2.25 inches.
-You want to plant down to where the moisture is.
+You want to plant down to where the moisture is to insure an excellent corn yield.
 Depth consistency is critical to even emergence.
 Seed to soil contact is critical.
 The seed trench must be closed and firmed.
 All plants should emerge as evenly as possible.
 If all emerge within 36 to 48 hours you have been very successful.

 Soil temperature at planting should be a minimum high of 55 to 60 degrees with a minimum low temperature of 45 degrees at seeding depth.